zefoy/ngx-color-picker/README.md

 [cpFallbackColor]            // Used when the color is not well-formed or is undefined ('#000').

+[cpTemplateColors]           // The templates color to show in the color picker dialog.

 [cpPosition]                 // Dialog position: 'right', 'left', 'top', 'bottom' ('right').
 [cpPositionOffset]           // Dialog offset percentage relative to the directive element (0%).
 [cpPositionRelativeToArrow]  // Dialog position is calculated relative to dialog arrow (false).